saitejahub/T20-Cricket-World-Cup-Score-Predictor/README.md

 # Cricket Score Predictor Web Application

 # Project Overview
-The Cricket Score Predictor Web Application is a data-driven application that predicts cricket scores using advanced machine learning techniques.
+The Cricket Score Predictor Web Application is a data-driven application that predicts cricket scores using machine learning techniques.
 This project showcases skills in data analysis, machine learning, and automation for data collection and model deployment.

 # Key Highlights
 - Implemented automation for data collection and model deployment in the Cricket Score Predictor Web Application, highlighting automation skills.